almayor/walking_marvin/README.md

 The following sources helped us during the development of this project:

-* This implementation of the project is largely based on an identical project by [JR Aleman](github.com/jraleman/42_Walking_Marvin)
+* This implementation of the project is largely based on an identical project by [JR Aleman](github.com/jraleman/42_Walking_Marvin).
+My gratitude goes to him for sharing his code online as an education resource.
 * [OpenAI Gym documentation](https://gym.openai.com/docs)
 * [Neuroevolution - Wikipedia Article](https://en.wikipedia.org/wiki/Neuroevolution)
 * [Artificial Neural Network - Wikipedia Article](https://en.wikipedia.org/wiki/Artificial_neural_network)